-We classify the goals for a fault tolerant source-routed multicast system as follows. {\bf (1) Fast reaction:} The system should be responsive to network failures events such as link failure or congestion.
-This requires us to minimize the time for restoring functionality for the affected groups in the fast recovery phase and completing the computation of multicast trees and encoding rules in the distributed optimization phase. {\bf (2) Minimize packet delay:} The delivery time is determined mainly by the depth of the multicast tree, thus we prefer shallow trees. {\bf (3) Minimize traffic overhead:} The traffic overhead is determined by both the size of the multicast header and the size of the multicast tree.
+We classify the goals for a fault-tolerant source-routed multicast system as follows.
+In the fast recovery phase, the system should ideally restore functionality for thousands of affected groups in $100$s of microseconds.
+In the distributed optimization phase, we wish to minimize packet delay.
+The delay is determined mainly by the depth of the multicast tree, so we prefer shallow trees.
+Finally, we aim to minimize traffic overhead that is determined by both the size of the \mbox{multicast header and the size of the multicast tree.}

-\ppp{Design overview}.
-Here we elaborate on the challenges and our design choices, summarized in Table~\ref{tbl:frameworkPhases}.

-{\bf (1) Constructing the multicast tree.} We seek to minimize the depth of the tree to minimize the time to propagate multicast packets; additionally, we reduce the size of the tree as much as possible to minimize the network overhead.
-That is, our goal is to find a minimum size shortest path tree (SPT) $T$ connecting $\mathit{src}$ with all the $\mathit{dsts}$.
-Finding min-size SPT is NP-hard, as we show in Appendix~\ref{app:SPT_hardness}.
-We thus adopt a greedy solution.
-We deploy a distributed BFS algorithm to calculate the shortest path length from $src$ to each switch.
-Afterwards, we divide switches into several layers according to the path length, and iteratively build up the tree by using the minimum number \mbox{of switches in layer $l$ to cover the switches in layer $l + 1$.}
+\textit{Algorithm design}.
+We now describe our approach, following the key ideas summarized in Table~\ref{tbl:frameworkPhases}.